 The next question – do you intend to fly aerobatics?

 If you are not inclined toward aerobatics, but your mission statement does include economic long distance cross-country flying you can take advantage of the longer, high-aspect ratio wings on the RV-9/9A and RV-10.
-Although any RV is capable of long distance trips, these airplanes are particularly suited for the role.
+Although any RV is quite capable of long distance trips, these two airplanes are particularly suited for the role.
 They are quite fast, even on moderate power.
 They operate happily at altitudes where true airspeeds are high and fuel consumption is low.
-The more “relaxed” handling qualities mean that even long legs can be hand flown without fatigue.
+The more “relaxed” handling qualities mean that even long legs can be hand-flown without fatigue.

 Perhaps you’re more interested in local fair-weather weekend flying and an occasional longer trip in the summer.

 Any RV can be flown in this manner, of course, but the RV-12iS may make the most sense if your real goal is simply to “go flying.”
 The Rotax engine burns five gallons of fuel or less an hour and prefers auto fuel to avgas.
 The wings can be removed easily, so the airplane can be stored in for the winter in a single-bay suburban garage.
 The RV-12 is also the only RV that can be flown by a Light Sport Pilot.